yuvallavi111/DL-Workshop-Demo/README.md

 That's it!
 Your shore image will be beautifully restored.

-Example dirty input images can be found under "examples" folder in this repository.
+You can find example dirty shore images in the "examples" folder of this repository.
+Use these images to see how ShoreRestore works.